aQute-os/biz.aQute.osgi.util/biz.aQute.osgi.conditionaltarget/readme.md

 # Conditional Target

-The whiteboard pattern is quite popular in OSGi and for good reasons.
+The white board pattern is quite popular in OSGi and for good reasons.
 However, the pattern is not without its drawbacks.
-Sometimes you, mostly at startup, you want a certain set of services to populate your whiteboard list.
+Sometimes you, mostly at startup, you want a certain set of services to populate your white board list.
 For example, assume you have persistent storage and you need at least 3 remote servers in 2 different regions.

 This is hard to model with services because you can only select on a single service.
 OSGi has no way to define a filter over multiple services.
 The Conditional Target provides this service.
-It is a generic service where the type parameter is the service type, generally the whiteboard type, you're interested in.
+It is a generic service where the type parameter is the service type, generally the white board type, you're interested in.

-If you're using Declarative Services (DS) and your whiteboard service was `Foo`, then it would look like:
+If you're using Declarative Services (DS) and your white board service was `Foo`, then it would look like:

     @Reference
     ConditionalTarget<Foo>       strings;